 Walking someone through this grief journey is WALKING ALONGSIDE and LISTENING to them.
 We earn the right to offer and teach them healthy ways to express their complicated emotions and needs.

-Children grieve in the future when moments such as graduations, birthdays or just wanting to ask Dad how he asked out a girl for the first time.
+Children grieve in the future when moments such as graduations, birthdays or just wanting to ask Dad how he asked out a girl for the first time occur.
 These moments are as painful as the day their loved one died.
 A young lady’s wedding day may be the happiest day of her life and also the saddest because her father is not there to walk her down the aisle.
-We call these times when sad and happy collide “SAPPY” moments.
+We call these times, when sad and happy collide, “SAPPY” moments.

 A broken heart does adjust and grow in strength.
 The realization of God’s plan and purpose in their lives paves the path to the future.
 Nothing can separate us from the love of God not even death.